 And made the tribes of Israel dwell in their tents.

 a.
 How often they provoked Him in the wilderness: Asaph just explained God’s compassionate response to Israel’s sin.
-Yet he did not want to ignore Israel’s sin, their great debt of ingratitude and rebellion against God.
+Yet he did not want to ignore Israel’s sin, their great debt of ingratitude, and their rebellion against God.

 b.
 Again and again they tempted God, and limited the Holy One of Israel: Not only did Israel’s stubborn disobedience provoke and tempt God, there was a real sense in which it limited the Holy One of Israel.
 In one sense it is impossible for the creature to limit the Creator.
 Yet, when God ties His work to man’s faith and/or obedience, there is a sense in which man can and does limit God.

 i.
 Matthew 13:58 says of the ministry of Jesus in Nazareth, Now He did not do many mighty works there because of their unbelief.
 As long as God chooses to work in concert with human agency, developing our ability to partner with Him, our unbelief can and may hinder the work of God.

 ii.
 It’s possible that limited the Holy One of Israel isn’t the best translation of the Hebrew.
 “The rare verb in 41b probably means hurt or provoked (lxx and most moderns) rather than av’s ‘limited’, appropriate though the latter might seem.”
 (Kidner)

 c.
 They did not remember His power, the day when He redeemed them from the enemy: Asaph had in mind the great power God showed in setting Israel free from their 400 years of slavery in Egypt.
-The Exodus redemption is often presented in the Hebrew Scriptures as the demonstration of the power of God.
+The exodus redemption is often presented in the Hebrew Scriptures as a demonstration of the power of God.